Do you have a nutritional deficiency? A vitamin or mineral deficiency is pretty common. Read on to find the signs of vitamin and mineral deficiencies.

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!

 I'd love to hear from you!
 Are you worried about having a nutritional deficiency?
 How do you eat to get your vitamins and minerals?
-Tag @amydgorin on Instagram and Pinterest and @amygorin on Twitter and Facebook.
+Comment below, or tag @amydgorin on Instagram and Pinterest and @amygorin on Twitter and Facebook.

 And don't forget to sign up for my weekly newsletter to get updates delivered straight to your inbox!